State Highway 38 (New Zealand): Route

 Starting at the intersection with SH 5, one drives through the Kaingaroa Forest and after 38 km the small town of Murupara is passed; at this point, the road temporarily loses its state highway status.
 At km 44, at Te Whaiti, a road branches to Minginui, leading into Whirinaki Te Pua-a-Tāne Conservation Park.
 The highway travels south-east for a further 20 km past the settlement of Ruatāhuna, and passes entirely through forested mountains.
 The next 74 km are unsealed and climb through Te Urewera, following small streams to reach the shores of Lake Waikaremoana.
-At km 134, at Aniwaniwa, is a visitor centre operated by the Department of Conservation where several different walks start, including a short stroll to the Aniwaniwa Falls.
+At km 134, at Aniwaniwa, is a visitor centre operated by the Department of Conservation where several different walks start, including a short stroll to the Āniwaniwa Falls.
 At the southern end of the lake, at Onepoto, is a motorcamp.
 Further south, along the Waikaretaheke River, the three power stations of the Waikaremoana Power Scheme can be seen.

 From Aniwaniwa the road regains its state highway status and enters the valley of the Waiau River, where the seal restarts.
 At km 185, at the village of Frasertown, where the Waiau River joins the Wairoa River, the Tiniroto Road branches off to Gisborne (another 97 km).
 At km 195, at Wairoa, the road finally terminates on SH 2 at the intersection of Mahia Avenue and Bridge Street.